Senate floor belongs to Trump team as defense case opens

 After both sides have concluded their arguments next week, senators will face the question of whether to call witnesses to testify.
 But that issue seems all but settled.
 Republicans rejected Democratic efforts to get Trump aides, including Bolton and Mulvaney, to testify in back-to-back votes earlier this week.

-As for the Ukraine connections, evidence has shown that Trump, with Giuliani, pursued investigations of Biden and his son, Hunter, who served on a Ukrainian gas company's board, and sought the probe of the debunked theory that Ukraine interfered in the 2016 U.S. election.
+As for the Ukraine connections, evidence has shown that Trump, with Giuliani, pursued investigations of the Bidens and sought the investigation of the debunked theory that Ukraine interfered in the 2016 U.S. election.

-It's a story line many in the president's camp are still pushing.
-Giuliani, in an appearance Friday on "Fox & Friends," insisted he would present evidence on his new podcast of "collusion going on in Ukraine to fix the 2016 election in favor of Hillary" Clinton.